 Because adolescents are much more independent and mobile than they were as children, they are often out of the direct physical control of adults.
 In these circumstances, adolescents' behavior is determined by their own moral and behavioral code.
 Parents guide rather than directly control the adolescents' actions.
 Adolescents who feel warmth and support from their parents are less likely to engage in risky behaviors.
 Also, adolescents whose parents convey clear expectations regarding their children's behavior and show consistent limit setting and monitoring are less likely to engage in risky behaviors.
 Authoritative parenting is a parenting style in which children participate in establishing family expectations and rules.
 This parenting style, as opposed to harsh or permissive parenting, is most likely to promote mature behaviors.

-Authoritative parents typically use a system of graduated privileges, in which adolescents initially are given small bits of responsibility and freedom (such as caring for a pet, doing household chores, picking out clothing, or decorating their room).
-If adolescents handle this responsibility well over a period of time, more privileges are granted.
+Authoritative parenting typically uses a system of graduated privileges, in which adolescents initially are given small bits of responsibility and freedom (such as caring for a pet, doing household chores, picking out clothing, or decorating their room).
+If adolescents handle this responsibility well over a period of time, more responsibilities and more privileges (such as going out with friends without parents, and driving) are granted.
 By contrast, poor judgment or lack of responsibility leads to loss of privileges.
 Each new privilege requires close monitoring by parents to make sure adolescents comply with the agreed-upon rules.

 Adolescents whose behavior is dangerous or otherwise unacceptable despite their parents' best efforts may need professional intervention.
-Substance abuse is a common trigger of behavioral problems, and substance use disorders require specific treatment.
-Behavioral problems also may be a symptom of depression or other mental health disorders.
-Such disorders typically require treatment with drugs as well as counseling.
+Substance use is a common trigger of behavioral problems, and substance use disorders require specific treatment.
+Behavioral problems also may be a symptom of learning disabilities, depression, or other mental health disorders.
+Such disorders typically require counseling and mental health disorders often also require treatment with drugs.
 If parents are not able to limit an adolescent's dangerous behavior, they may request help from the court system and be assigned to a probation officer who can help enforce reasonable household rules.